Francis-Rings/FlashPortrait/README.md

 Experiments on benchmarks show the effectiveness of FlashPortrait both qualitatively and quantitatively.

 ## News
+* `[2026-01-10]`:🔥 The multi-GPU inference code has been updated, fixing sequence-length inconsistency issues and improving stability for distributed inference.
 * `[2025-12-24]`:🔥 The [ComfyUI implementation of FlashPortrait](https://github.com/okdalto/ComfyUI-FlashPortrait) is released!
 Many thanks to [@okdalto](https://github.com/okdalto) for his contribution!
 Other codes will be released very soon.
 Stay tuned!
 * `[2025-12-15]`:🔥 The project page, code, technical report and [a basic model checkpoint](https://huggingface.co/FrancisRing/FlashPortrait/tree/main) are released.
 Further acceleration part (Adaptive Latent Prediction) will be released very soon.
 Stay tuned!